madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-plan-a-project/assigning-tasks-from-the-project-plan.md

 ---
-title: How to Assign Tasks from the Project Plan
+title: Assign tasks
 description: Learn how to assign a user to a task using inline editing in an [!DNL Adobe Workfront] project.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8779
 ---
-# Assign tasks from the project plan
+# Assign tasks

 In this video, you will learn how to: